sstsimulator/sst-elements/src/sst/elements/merlin/topology/anytopo_ultility/README.md

-# TODOs:
-- write verbose debug info for anytopo => fix bugs with slimfly and polarfly
-- test with ember

 # AnyTopo Utility

 This directory contains utility scripts for generating input graphs for the `anytopo` topology in SST Merlin.
 Popular High-Performance Computing (HPC) network topologies are implemented as Python classes.